webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 Throughout this document `apprtc` names the web-server process — the gRPC **client** of `signaling` — as distinct from AppRTC the project.
 It and `signaling` are separate processes communicating through the `RoomAuthority` boundary defined by the §8.4 gRPC protocol, even though the web server now lives in the root package rather than a crate of its own. `signaling-proto` owns that shared contract without depending on either implementation.
 The standalone `sfu` process uses the §8.5 stream while keeping the Sans-I/O `Sfu` engine independent from its gRPC/UDP driver.
 Browser protocols (§8.2 and §8.3) remain public JSON WebSocket protocols, while `apprtc` and SFU use the private `signaling.v2.SignalingService` API on a separate HTTP/2 listener.

-The repository root is both the Cargo workspace and the `apprtc` runtime package.
-Within its root `src/` directory, `room_server.rs`, `params.rs`, `templates.rs`, `config.rs`, and `grpc_client.rs` are the web server; `ws_server.rs` owns the public TCP/TLS listener, HTTP upgrade, WebSocket framing, and browser-session tasks; `grpc_server.rs` owns the private tonic service adapter; and `signaling_server.rs` owns the command channel and single event loop that drives the Sans-I/O `Collider`.
+The repository root is the `apprtc` package.
+Within its `src/` directory, `room_server.rs`, `params.rs`, `templates.rs`, `config.rs`, and `grpc_client.rs` are the web server; `ws_server.rs` owns the public TCP/TLS listener, HTTP upgrade, WebSocket framing, and browser-session tasks; `grpc_server.rs` owns the private tonic service adapter; and `signaling_server.rs` owns the command channel and single event loop that drives the Sans-I/O `Collider`.
 The browser application it serves lives under `web/`.
 The binary entry points live under `src/bin/`, integration tests under `tests/`, and the bundled development certificate plus the local `start.sh`/`stop.sh` and `log2seq.py` helpers under `scripts/`.
-Both network adapters submit typed commands to the event loop and never mutate signaling state directly.
-The crate root `src/lib.rs` provides the shared certificate loading and TLS listener support used by the binaries.
+Both network adapters submit typed commands to the event loop and never mutate signaling state directly. `src/tls.rs` provides the shared certificate loading and TLS listener support used by the binaries, and `src/lib.rs` only declares the modules.

 ## 1. Topology and authority